krussll/etsysimplicity/_posts/2019-04-24-lawn-bowls-rules-and-etiquette.md

 ## What is lawn bowls etiquette?

 **Lawn bowls etiquette refers to guidlelines which control the way responsible players behave when bowling.
-This ensures a enjoyable experience for everyone playing, and watching.
+They ensure an enjoyable experience for everyone playing, and watching.
 They are simple, common-sense rules which can be followed easily.**

 ### 1. Be on Time